ThingWerks/ThingWerks-IoT-Framework/README.md

 ##### Telegram Remote Control Guide: https://github.com/ThingWerks/ThingWerks-IoT-Framework/blob/main/HowTo/TWIT-Client-Telegram-Guide.md

 ## Features
-- Powerful logging, debugging and notification
+- Centralized logging, debugging and notification
+- Remote control and notification with Telegram
 - immune to network, power and connectivity interruptions
 - Extremely lightweight an easy to start; setup your own automation in a few minutes
 - Has been developed with high reliability and compartmentalization